Drake Surprises 11-Year-Old Heart Transplant Patient at the Hospital for Her Birthday

 During their time together, Drake and Sanchez posed for photos — the Degrassi alum even gifting her with a Supreme hat.
 “He got to sing me ‘God’s Plan’,” Sanchez said in the clip.
 “I gave him my autograph, and he gave me his.”

-Drake later posted photos of he and Sanchez to his Instagram page, captioning one, “Me and my love Sofia talking about [Justin] Bieber and Owls and Basketball 💙💙💙”
+Drake later posted photos of him and Sanchez to his Instagram page, captioning one, “Me and my love Sofia talking about [Justin] Bieber and Owls and Basketball 💙💙💙”

 RELATED VIDEO: Selena Gomez & Friend Francia Raisa Open Up About 2nd Emergency Surgery After Life-Saving Kidney Transplant